polygonboutique/Xreal/xreal/README.txt

 COMPILING ON MAC OS X
 ================

-Make sure you have libcURL and SDL.
+Make sure you have libcURL and SDL installed.

 Compile XreaL for Macs:
 	>scons arch=macosx